Getting started¶

 Create a Terraform module containing the Charmed Aether SD-Core and a router:

-cat << EOF > main.tf
+cat << EOF > core.tf

 resource "juju_model" "sdcore" {